WalkingNL/Translation/note.md

 ---

+dispose, noun, means a person's inherent qualities of mind and character.

+    the dispose of the new policy is a good news for the employees.

+---

+scrutiny, noun, means critical observation or examination.

+    the new policy is under scrutiny.

+---

 ### preposition
 amid = amidst, used as a preposition or adverb, to mean that in or into the middle of something